About the summit

 Memories from previous years

-Joined us for our 13th summit next year
+Join us for our 14th summit next year

 The first International Health Summit (IHS) was held in Prague in 2004.
 Its goal – to bring practical experience in the field of healthcare organization and financing to Central Europe remains to this day.